 The purpose of this practice note is to provide guidance to the actuary certifying to the actuarial equivalence of a PDP or a MA-PD under the requirements of 42 CFR 423.265 and is based on interpretations of 42 CFR 423.265 and current CMS guidelines and requirements.
 This practice note is not a promulgation of the Actuarial Standards Board, is not an Actuarial Standard of Practice, is not binding upon any actuary and is not a definitive statement as to what constitutes generally accepted practice in the area under discussion.
 It is intended to supplement existing ASOPs.
-The actuarial comparison of plan values required by the regulation involves methods, techniques and considerations for actuaries practicing in this area, as well as possible responses to certain situations and issues, but should not be considered a complete representation.
+The actuarial comparison of plan values required by the regulation involves methods common to health actuaries but in an entirely new circumstance.
+It provides examples of current methods, techniques and considerations for actuaries practicing in this area, as well as possible responses to certain situations and issues, but should not be considered a complete representation.
 This note describes what the work group believes to be the common practices of U.S. health actuaries.
-Events occurring subsequent to this publication of the practice note in this practice note in this practice note in this practice of the statement and the practice of the practice of the statement accurring subsequent to this publication of the practice note may make the practices described in this practice note irrelevant or obsolete.
+Events occurring subsequent to this publication of the practice note may make the practices described in this practice note irrelevant or obsolete.